Telesphoreo/Anchor/README.md

 ## Updates

 Anchor checks GitHub Releases for a newer version on startup.
-When an update is available it shows a tray notification and an **Update available…** menu item that downloads and launches the new installer.
+When an update is available it shows a tray notification and an **Update available...** menu item that downloads and launches the new installer.
 You can also check on demand from the tray menu (**Check for updates…**).

 ## Building from source